johnbiundo/dev.to-articles/blog-posts/custom-transporter/custom-transporter-part5.md

   }
 ```

-Finally, let's talk about the call to `createSubscriptionHandler()`.
-Back inside `publish`, we call this method as a factory to return the appropriate callback handler.
-So we're returning the handler that will be plugged into the `fayeClient.subscribe()` call &#8212; that is, the code that will be invoked for every inbound method.
-This code wraps the call to our actual user-land handler.
-It does the following:
+With the time we spent on the strategy discussion, this code should make some sense, at least at a high level.
+Let's get a couple of the minor details out of the way so they don't distract, then we can focus on the core functionality.
+* At the top of the method (remember, this method is called synchronously when a user-land request is made), we prepare the outbound packet, including assigning the packet `id` and serializing the packet.
+* Subscription management should be straightforward.
+We essentially keep a counter of *response channel* subscriptions.
+We do a `count++` when publishing a request, and a `count--` when unsubscribing from the response channel.
+This let's us decide whether or not we need to subscribe to the response channel before publishing a request.

+#### The `createSubscriptionHandler` Method: Using the Handler Factory

+Finally, let's talk about the call to `createSubscriptionHandler()` --xxx- first at a high level, and then the details.
+First, let's recognize that this is the *actual function* that gets bound to the Faye `subscribe()` call on the response (i.e., `<message-pattern>_res`) channel.
+In it, we do the late binding of the *observable subscription handler*.
+This function looks up the *handler factory* by `id`, matching it with the request observable, and calls it with the deconstructed inbound message fields.

+With that in mind, we can explore a little further.
+Since this is the actual Faye subscription handler for the inbound response channel, its only argument (as dictated by the Faye API) is an actual Faye inbound message.
+We should recognize that this is a factory function, so it's actually **returning** the handler --xxx-- which is **how** we are able to do the late binding.
+Here are the steps the *Faye subscription handler* method **returned by the factory** performs:

 1. Deserialize the packet.
-2. Discard any mismatching packets\*
-3. Destructure the message so we can deal with its constituents `err`, `response`, `isDisposed` and `id`
+2. Destructure the message so we can deal with its constituents `err`, `response`, `isDisposed` and `id`
-4. Use the map to lookup the correct callback handler
+3. Use the map to lookup the correct *handler factory*
-5. Discard any messages which are **not** destined for this client\**
+4. Discard any messages which are **not** destined for this client<sup>1</sup>
-6. Finally, return the results of the **actual** user-land handler call; we automatically add `isDisposed: true` if there's an error, to force the closure of the observable.
+5. Finally, return the **actual** *observable subscription handler*.
+Note: we automatically add `isDisposed: true` if there's an error, to force the closure of the observable.

-\* Blah
-\** Blah
+> <sup>1</sup>This is the code fragment:
+> ```typescript
+>      if (!callback) {
+>        return undefined;
+>      }
+> ```
+> We take this up in its own section immediately below

+#### Discarding Messages for Other Clients

+Consider that in a distributed microservice-based architecture, we may have *multiple* clients (e.g., `nestHttpApp`), connected via the broker, to the same *responder* (e.g., `nestMicroservice`).
+In such a configuration, each client may issue the same requests (i.e., utilize the same message pattern).
+When that happens, we'll have multiple clients communicating using the same Faye topic.
+This is, of course, completely natural for Faye (and any message broker).
+However, since we have multiple subscribers on the same channel (Faye topic: e.g., `'/get-customers'`), **each** client (each subscriber) will be notified with any response message.
+We can simply ignore these, returning `undefined` to our *Faye subscription handler*, which is essentially a *no-op*.

 #### Connection Management